ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 The gateway and network capabilities list is as follows:

-- gatewayDefaultSignatureAlgorithm REQUIRED: The default digital signature algorithm (algorithm-id) used by a gateway to sign claims.
+- gatewayDefaultSignatureAlgorithm REQUIRED: The default digital signature algorithm (algorithm-id) from the IANA "JSON Web Signature and Encryption Algorithms" registry used by a gateway to sign claims.

-- gatewaySupportedSignatureAlgorithms OPTIONAL: The list of other digital signature algorithm (algorithm-id) supported by a gateway to sign claims
+- gatewaySupportedSignatureAlgorithms OPTIONAL: The list of other digital signature algorithms (algorithm-id) from the IANA "JSON Web Signature and Encryption Algorithms" registry supported by a gateway to sign claims

 - networkLockType REQUIRED: The default locking mechanism used by a network.
-These can be (i) timelock, (ii) hashlock, (iii) hashtimelock, and so on (TBD).
+The values allowed are "TIME_LOCK", "HASH_LOCK", "HASH_TIME_LOCK".
+Future updates to this specification may define new values and implementations not supporting a value or not understanding a value for this field must return an appropriate error and cease the negotiation.

-- networkLockExpirationTime REQUIRED: The duration of time (in seconds) for a lock to expire in the network.
+- networkLockExpirationTime REQUIRED: The duration of time (in integer seconds) for a lock to expire in the network.

 - gatewayCredentialProfile REQUIRED: Specify type of auth (e.g., SAML, OAuth, X.509).

-- gatewayLoggingProfile REQUIRED: contains the profile regarding the logging procedure.
-Default is local store
+- gatewayLoggingProfile REQUIRED: contains the profile of the logging procedure.
+"LOCAL_STORE" is the only defined allowed value at this time, but others may be defined in future updates to this specification.
+Implementations not understanding a future option value should return an appropriate error response and cease the negotiation.

 - gatewayAccessControlProfile REQUIRED: the profile regarding the confidentiality of the log entries being stored.
+"RBAC" is the only defined allowed value at this time, but others may be defined in future updates to this specification.
+Implementations not understanding a future option value should return an appropriate error response and cease the negotiation.
 Default is only the gateway that created the logs can access them.

 Here is an example representation in JSON format:

 {
-  "gatewayDefaultSignatureAlgorithm": "ECDSA",\
+  "gatewayDefaultSignatureAlgorithm": "ES256",\
-  "gatewaySupportedSignatureAlgorithms": ["ECDSA", "RSA"],\
+  "gatewaySupportedSignatureAlgorithms": ["ES256", "RSA"],\
   "networkLockType": "HASH_TIME_LOCK",\
   "networkLockExpirationTime": 120,\
   "gatewayCredentialProfile": "OAUTH",\